hasnaind/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-Solutions of Project Euler's solutions in Python 3.
+Solutions for Project Euler's Problems in Python 3.